 Will an Air Purifier Help COVID-19 in My Home?

+HEPA is a type of pleated mechanical air filter.
+It is an acronym for "high efficiency particulate air [filter]".
+This type of air filter can theoretically remove 99.97% of airborne particles with a size of 0.3 microns.
 Air filters that remove small particles, such as high-efficiency particulate air (HEPA) filters, are effective in removing contaminants from the air.
-The most common household appliances to use HEPA filers are portable air purifiers; vacuum cleaners; and heating, ventilation and air conditioning systems, such as your furnace.
-The FilterQueen Defender has filtration 3 times better than HEPA.
+The most common household appliances to use HEPA filters are portable air purifiers; vacuum cleaners; and heating, ventilation and air conditioning systems, such as your furnace.
+The FilterQueen Defender has filtration that is 3 times better than HEPA standards.

 COVID-19 is not expelled on its own.
 It has to attach to something else to travel, such as mucus, a respiratory droplet or a piece of dust in the environment.
 A HEPA filter does not kill the COVID-19 virus, but the elements that can transport the virus attach to the filter so they cannot circulate in your living area3.